playfulprogramming/playfulprogramming/content/blog/angular-components-control-value-accessor/index.md

 }
 ```

-While this code sample shows you how to store the function, but doesn't outline how to call it once stored.
+While this code sample shows you how to store the function, it doesn't outline how to call it once stored.
 You'll want to make sure to call it with the updated value on every update.
 For example, if you are expecting an `input` to change, you'd want to add it to `(change)` output of the `input`:

 ```html
 <input